osrf/collision-benchmark/README.md

 ### Simple initial test

 There is a test which loads multiple worlds at the same and runs them simultaneously.

+A simple

+``make test``

+will run a test that confirms different engines are loaded.

+There is also a test which can be used to visually confirm that different worlds are loaded and gzclient can be switched to display any of these worlds.

 Every ``<number-of-iterations>`` iterations the next loaded world is considered the world to be displayed (the "main world") which will be displayed by gzclient.
 The intention of this test is to demonstrate how several worlds can be run, and how it is possible to switch